pchapin/tutorialada/README.md

 * `Tasks`.
 This program demonstrates using Ada tasks to implement a simple producer/consumer application.
 The program is incomplete.

+* `tutorial_samples`.
+This program is a collection of unrelated samples, many of which are presented in the text of the tutorial.
+It is menu-driven so you can pick which sample you want to run.

 * `Win32Ada`.
 This program is intended to demonstrate the Win32Ada library that allows Ada to interface directly to the Windows OS.
 Right now it is little more than a placeholder.
 A more interesting application (again: a graphical version of the Hexdump example?) would be welcome.

-* `XMLAda`.
+* `xmlada_sample`.
 This program is nothing more than one of the samples in the XMLAda documentation.
 A more interesting application would be welcome.

 Peter Chapin